Quinn-Codes/QuinnsBetterNoteblocks/README.md

 - Better Noteblocks have an extra 1 tick delay
 	- As far as I know, there is no way around this due to how the datapack commands execute
 - Sometimes pasting from offhand using the clipboard wrench doesn't work (likely a latency issue)
+- Item display entity for the better noteblock has a set brightness (will appear to 'glow' in dark areas)
+- Some instruments may be tuned an octave or two off from where their default -should- be